Topical Dancer: Critical reception

 On the review aggregator Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, Topical Dancer received an average score of 85, based on six reviews, indicating "universal acclaim".
 Emily Mackay of The Observer called the album "banging fusion of funk, house and techno".
 Paul Simpson of AllMusic claimed the album was "catchiest and most danceable songs Adigéry and Pupul have written to date" and that the lyrics "offer a lot of food for thought".
 Eric Torres of Pitchfork called the album "riveting" and reported that the album had a "roguish charm".
 Jasper Willems wrote on Beats Per Minute that Topical Dancer is "spiritual palette cleanser as much as it is a physical one" and "a record for literally anyone".
 In a review written for NME, reviewer Max Pilley claimed that the album "arrived bursting with positive energy".

+The album was nominated for Best Electronic Record at the 2023 Libera Awards.

+In October 2025, Paste ranked the album at number 232 on their "250 Greatest Albums of the 21st Century So Far" list, writing: "Topical Dancer is a science experiment left unsupervised by a professor, but in turn yields a result of the future of electronic music."

 Track listing

 All tracks are written and produced by Charlotte Adigéry, Bolis Pupul (Boris Zeebroek) and Soulwax (David Dewaele and Stephen Dewaele).